We adapt the curriculum and learning environment for pupils with SEN:

 - Access to ICT and technology

-- A high level of in class support
+- Appropriate in class support

 - A wide variety of enjoyable activities which support and enrich the curriculum